2017–18 Old Dominion Monarchs women's basketball team

-The 2017–18 Old Dominion Monarchs women’s basketball team will represent Old Dominion University during the 2017–18 NCAA Division I women's basketball season.
-The Monarchs, led by first-year head coach Nikki McCray-Penson, play their home games at Ted Constant Convocation Center and were members of Conference USA.
+The 2017–18 Old Dominion Monarchs women’s basketball team represented Old Dominion University during the 2017–18 NCAA Division I women's basketball season.
+The Monarchs, led by first-year head coach Nikki McCray-Penson, played their home games at Ted Constant Convocation Center and were members of Conference USA.

 They finished the season 8–23, 6–10 in C-USA play to finish in a 3-way tie for tenth place.
 They lost in the first round of the C-USA women's tournament to Rice.

 Previous season

 The Monarchs finished the 2016–17 season 17-14, 11–7 in C-USA play to finish in sixth place.
 They defeated UTEP in the first round of the C-USA tournament before losing to Southern Miss in the quarterfinals.
 The Lady Monarchs did not participate in the postseason.

 Preseason

 Head coach Karen Barefoot resigned on May 3 to take the same position at UNC Wilmington.
 On May 24, Old Dominion announced the hiring of McCray-Penson, then a South Carolina assistant coach.